cksystemsteaching/selfie/README.md

 Output may be very long.

-### On Mac OS X / Linux (64bit)
+### On Mac OS X / 64-bit Linux

-On Mac OS X and Linux 64 bit, you may use the following command to compile your selfie file:
+On Mac OS X and 64-bit Linux, you may use the following command to compile selfie.c:

 ```
-clang -m32 -D'main(a, b)=main(int argc, char **argv)' -w selfie.c
+clang -w -m32 -D'main(a, b)=main(int argc, char **argv)' -o selfie selfie.c
 ```

-After that, you can proceed with the same commands as for Ubuntu 32 bit.
+After that, you can proceed with the same commands as for 32-bit Ubuntu.

+The -w option suppresses warnings that can be ignored for now.
+The -m32 option makes the compiler generate a 32-bit executable.
+Selfie only supports 32-bit architectures right now.
+The -D option is needed to bootstrap the main function declaration since the char data type is not supported by selfie.
+The -o option directs the compiler to call the executable selfie.